University of Alaska Fairbanks

-(1) If you are using this site for a chemistry class, enter your UAF username (jsomebody, rather than email@example.com) and password.
-And, using the drop-down menu, choose a group that has been defined for your class, and enter the group password.
-Subsequent logins do not require choosing a group.
+Enter your UA username (jsomebody, rather than firstname.lastname@example.org) and password.
+Click the login button.
+If the page is slow to load, click the login button a second time.
+Now, using the drop-down menu, choose a group that has been defined for your class, and enter the group password.
+Subsequent logins will not require choosing a group.

-(2) If you are not using this site for a chemistry class, you may still log in.
-In this case, enter your UAF username and password, and select the General group using the drop-down menu.
+If you are not using this site for a chemistry class, you may still log in.
+In this case, enter your UA username and password, and select the General group using the drop-down menu.
 Leave the password box empty.

-(3) Enter a dedicated username and password assigned by your instructor or the system administrator (jwkeller/at/alaska.edu).
+Enter a dedicated username and password assigned by your instructor or the system administrator.

 Alternate WebMO servers.
 If for some reason the UAF chem dept